-When you create an automation email, you can use post-sending actions to manage the contacts who receive it.
-For example, we can automatically update your contacts’ list fields, add them to a group or segment, or even remove them from your list.
+When you create an automated email, you can use post-sending actions to manage the contacts who receive it.
+Automatically update your contacts' list fields, move them into different groups and segments, or remove them from your list.
 Choose the post-sending action you want, and MailChimp will take care of the rest.

 In this article, you'll learn about post-sending actions for automation emails, and how to use them.

 Before You Start

 Here are some things to know before you begin this process.

 - Order notifications and the abandoned cart email don't support post-sending actions.

 - Each email in an automation can only have one post-sending action.
 The action will be applied to all contacts who receive that email.

 - If you send an automation series with multiple emails, you can apply a post-sending action to each email.